-Brilacidin, computationally designed as a biomimetic polymer with a robust structure, and unlike peptidic-based small molecules, is not subject to most of the traditional shortcomings of antimicrobial peptide (AMP)-based therapeutics, including rapid proteolytic degradation.
-This can make drug formulation work, particularly the oral delivery (pdf) of medications, more challenging (e.g., see the FORMAMP Project).
+Brilacidin, computationally designed as a biomimetic polymer with a robust structure, and unlike peptide-based small molecules (an overview), is not subject to most of the traditional shortcomings of antimicrobial peptide (AMP)-based therapeutics, including toxicity and rapid proteolytic degradation.
+This can make drug formulation work, particularly the oral delivery (pdf) of peptidic medications, for example across the human intestine, more challenging (e.g., see the FORMAMP Project).

 Brilacidin already has been shown to have a favorable safety profile and has met efficacy endpoints when administered systemically, via intravenous (IV) dosing, in a Phase 2b trial in Acute Bacterial Skin and Skin Structure Infection (ABSSSI), as well as when topically-applied -- as shown in Phase 2 trials in Ulcerative Proctitis / Ulcerative Proctosigmoiditis (UP/UPS) (administered in water as a retention enema) and in Oral Mucositis (OM) (given as a "swish and spit").

 Future Brilacidin formulation development plans include foam and/or gel for the treatment of UP/UPS, and pills for the oral dosing of Ulcerative Colitis and Crohn’s Disease.